muldon/CROKAGE-replication-package/README.md

 4. Assert the database is sound.
 Execute the following SQL command: `select id, title,body,processedtitle,processedbody,code, processedcode from postsmin po limit 10`.
 The return should list the main fields for 10 posts.

-5. Assert Maven is correctly installed.
-In a Terminal enter with the command: `mvn --version`.
-This should return the version of Maven.

 ## Setting Parameters